rng-guy/NFSMWBartender/README.txt

  • The configuration (.ini) files for this feature set are located in "BartenderSettings/Basic".

- • You can disable any feature of this set by deleting the file containing its parameters, but the bug fixes do not have parameters and are tied to specific files implicitly instead.
+ • You can disable any feature of this set by deleting the file containing its parameters.
+   Bug fixes, however, don't have parameters and are tied to specific files implicitly instead.

  • To disable the two Heat-level fixes, delete all configuration files of this feature set.

- • The Heat-level reset fix is completely incompatible with the "HeatLevelOverride" feature of the "NFSMW ExtraOptions" mod by ExOptsTeam.
-I recommend you disable this ExtraOptions feature in general, as it might also interfere with other Bartender features in subtle ways; to do so, edit ExtraOptions' "NFSMWExtraOptionsSettings.ini" configuration file.
-Note that you can still change the maximum available Heat level with just VltEd alone: The "0xe8c24416" parameter of a given "race_bin_XY" VltEd entry is what sets the maximum Heat level (1-10) at Blacklist rival #XY.
+ • The Heat-level reset fix is incompatible with the "HeatLevelOverride" feature of the "NFSMW ExtraOptions" mod by ExOptsTeam.
+To disable this ExtraOptions feature, edit its "NFSMWExtraOptionsSettings.ini" configuration file.
+If you do this, you can still change the maximum available Heat level with VltEd: The "0xe8c24416" parameter of a given "race_bin_XY" VltEd entry determines the maximum Heat level (1-10) while you are at Blacklist rival #XY.

- • If you do not install the optional missing textures ("FixMissingTextures.end"), then the game will not display a number next to Heat gauges in menus for cars with Heat levels above 5.
+ • If you don't install the optional missing textures ("FixMissingTextures.end"), then the game will not display a number next to Heat gauges in menus for cars with Heat levels above 5.
    Whether you install these textures does not affect the Heat-level reset fix in any way.

 Regarding COP (BINARY) STRINGS ("BartenderSettings\Basic\Labels.ini"):

- • This feature is completely incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
+ • This feature is incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
 Either delete Bartender's "Labels.ini" configuration file or disable Unlimiter's version of the feature by editing its "NFSMWUnlimiterSettings.ini" file.

 Regarding GROUND SUPPORTS ("BartenderSettings\Basic\Supports.ini"):

  • Deleting this file also disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.

- • All vehicles you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs) should each have low "MAXIMUM_AI_SPEED" values (the vanilla SUVs use 50) assigned to them in their "aivehicle" VltEd entries; otherwise, they might cause stability issues by joining the pursuit long-term after their ramming attempt(s), effectively circumventing the global cop-spawn limit.
+ • You should assign low "MAXIMUM_AI_SPEED" values (~50 should be fine) to the "aivehicle" VltEd entries of every vehicle you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs).
+   If you don't limit their speeds, they might cause stability issues by joining the pursuit as regular cops after their ramming attempt(s) regardless of the global cop-spawn limit.

- • All vehicles you specify to replace Cross in LeaderStrategy 5 / 7 should each not be used by any other cop elsewhere.
-If another cop uses the same vehicle as Cross, no LeaderStrategy will be able to spawn as long as that cop is present anywhere in the pursuit.
+ • Don't use the vehicles you specify to replace Cross in LeaderStrategy 5 / 7 spawns anywhere else in the game.
+If you reuse them, no LeaderStrategy will spawn as long as they are present.

 Regarding UNCATEGORISED FEATURES ("BartenderSettings\Basic\Others.ini"):